Harpenden to St Albans walk

 The morning highlight is the brand-new forest called Heartwood.
 See “History” below.
 It will be interesting to see how this part of the walk changes as the forest grows and develops.

 The afternoon takes you through the pretty Childwickbury country estate, with views also out to another estate, Gorehambury.
-A further highlight is then the city of St Albans, where you pass old pubs, quaint houses, the Roman museum and remains, the Abbey and its gate, and finally the clock tower and museum of St Albans.
+A further highlight is then the city of St Albans, where you pass old pubs, quaint houses, the Roman museum and remains, the Cathedral and its gate, and finally the clock tower and museum of St Albans.

 You can reduce the length of the walk by more than four miles by taking a more direct route from Harpenden golf course to the Hertfordshire Way, a mile west of Sandridge Village, but this is not recommended as you would by-pass Heartwood Forest - the main raison detre for this walk.